When your back hurts every morning, follow these tips

 - If recommended by your doctor, take an anti-inflammatory or muscle relaxant before bed.
 This practice should be minimized or done only if necessary.

 - Lie sideways on your bed with your knees bent and a cushion in between your knees.
 Avoid sleeping or lying on your back and never on your stomach.
-If you must lie on your back, elevate your knees with extra pillows.
+If you must lie this way, elevate your knees with extra pillows.

 - Maintain a warm bedroom temperature.
 Cooler temperatures can cause muscle stiffness and spasms.

 - Learn the Deep Squat Rest.
 It will test your stiffness.
-Mastering this movement will help to reduce morning back pain as it helps to increase your back and hip flexibility.
-If you have difficulty with this exercise, your pain symptoms are also a result of poor muscle conditioning.
+Mastering this movement will help to reduce your pain as it helps to increase your lumbar and hip flexibility.
+If you have difficulty with this exercise, you are at risk of poor muscle conditioning.

-Before following any of these exercises or stretches, please consult a medical doctor or your back specialist if is it advisable or safe at this time.
+Before following any of these exercises or stretches, please consult a medical doctor or your spine specialist if it is advisable or safe at this time.

-Remember, these tips are only suggestions to help you on a path to controlling and treating your morning back pain.
-They will help you to manage your pain depending on the time of the day and condition of your back.
+Remember, these tips are only suggestions to help you on a path to controlling and treating yourself.
 Management is not treatment.
-Treatment is required so that you can provide and achieve longer lasting relief for your back and fewer repetitive symptoms.
+Treatment is required so that you can provide and achieve longer lasting relief and fewer symptoms.

 Options to Explore: Simple, Pain Reducing Exercises

-It is important to follow a Targeted Program such as the one available on this site.
-It is designed to address these very concerns in greater detail, depth, and is very effective long term.
-It is designed in mind that Morning Back Pain is already part of your life and suggests many ways to alleviate, control and prevent it.
+It is important to follow a Targeted Program.
+You can self-treat these very concerns long term.
+If this chronic problem is already part of your life, you’ll learn many ways to alleviate, control and prevent it.